Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Methods

 We also remove the tags \texttt{\_publ\_author\_name} and \texttt{\_citation\_journal\_abbrev}, that often contain problematic characters for, e.g., the pymatgen CIF parser (this information is still stored in the AiiDA database and therefore fully searchable).

-As already mentioned in the main text, in this step we consider only structures coming from experimental measurements, while the source databases are partially populated by purely theoretical structures.
-This is done using the flags set on the database entries by their curators.
-We also implemented some heuristics to detect clearly wrong CIF files.
+As already mentioned in the main text, in this step we consider only structures coming from experimental measurements; nevertheless the source databases are partially populated by purely theoretical structures.
+A selection is made using the flags set on the database entries by their curators.
+We also implemented some heuristics to detect clearly incorrect CIF files.
 For example, we discard structures where the chemical formula provided in the file is inconsistent with the elements in the unit cell.
 Regardless of all these efforts, it is possible that some incomplete or incorrect structures are still not filtered out from the original databases.